0409 661 342 contact@cooeetours.com.au Brisbane HQ

 Aboriginal Rock Art

-Visit sacred Bunjil's Shelter and the Manja rock art site — galleries preserved for over 20,000 years.
+Sacred Bunjil's Shelter and Manja sites — ochre galleries preserved for over 20,000 years.

 Mackenzie Falls

-Mackenzie Falls is the largest waterfall in the Grampians and flows year-round.
-The falls plunge over ancient sandstone ledges into a deep, swirling pool surrounded by towering cliff faces draped in ferns and mosses.
-During winter and spring, the increased water flow turns this into one of the most powerful waterfalls in Victoria — a truly mesmerising spectacle.
+Mackenzie Falls is the largest waterfall in the Grampians and one of the few in Victoria that flows year-round.
+The falls plunge 35 metres over ancient sandstone ledges into a deep, swirling pool surrounded by towering cliff faces draped in ferns and mosses.
+During winter and spring, the increased water flow creates a thundering spectacle and rainbow-filled mist visible from the lookout above.

 Full Day Itinerary